hapax/hapax.github.io/assets/alien-maths.md

 In my opinion, a much more provocative thesis than linguistic relativism is *cognitive relativism*: with maximum bombast, your brain determines your reality.
+At first sight, this seems uncontroversially true.
+A dog snuffling around in the undergrowth, or a bat navigating by sonar, are experiencing the world in a different way; they "see" things we don't.

 <!-- But while *intraspecific* cognitive universalism seems plausible,
 *interspecific* cognitive relativism seems beyond doubt.
 Bats -->